henrilhos/gametrakr/README.md

 ## Contributing guide

 We welcome contributions from the community.
-If you'd like to contribute to the development of gametrakr, please check out the [web contributing guide](web/docs/contributing-guide.md) and the [API contributing guide](api/docs/contributing-guide.md).
+If you'd like to contribute to the development of gametrakr, please check out the [contributing guide](docs/contributing-guide.md).

 ## License